SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot/copilot-ai-capabilities.md

 ![CodeSuggestions](./img/copilot_code_suggestion.png)

-Data Copilot helps you build your Pipeline in the code interface by making predictions as you type your code.
-And when you go back to the visual interface, you'll see your code represented as a Pipeline.
+Data Copilot helps you build your Model in the code interface by making predictions as you type your code.
+And when you go back to the visual interface, you'll see your code represented as a Model.

 <div class="wistia_responsive_padding" style={{padding:'56.25% 0 0 0', position:'relative'}}>
 <div class="wistia_responsive_wrapper" style={{height:'100%',left:0,position:'absolute',top:0,width:'100%'}}>